-- Voucher 1 requests reimbursement for expenses paid between July 1st, or the plan submission date if later, and September 30th.
+- Voucher 1 requests reimbursement for expenses paid after July 1st, or the plan submission date if later..
 Voucher 1 is required of all recipients even if the voucher is zero dollars.
 The deadline for submission is January 15th.
-All documentation supporting the voucher request should be received by this date. - The award packet must be submitted and approved before Voucher 1 is posted to the sub-recipient's online account. - Recipients receiving a total award of \$100,000 or more are required to have submitted an additional voucher (may be voucher 2 or may be voucher 3) by May 15th reflecting expenses through at least March 31st. - The only other required voucher is the final voucher which must be submitted and supporting documentation received by CCCS by the last working day of August.
+All documentation supporting the voucher request should be received by this date. - The award packet must be submitted and approved before Voucher 1 is posted to the sub-recipient's online account. - Recipients receiving a total award of \$100,000 or more are required to have submitted an additional voucher (may be voucher 2 or may be voucher 3) by May 15th and should reflect expenses through the end of the month prior to when the voucher is submitted. - The only other required voucher is the final voucher which must be submitted and supporting documentation received by CCCS by the last working day of August.